Police arrested a suspected serial killer in Stockton, Calif.

 Investigators have said ballistics tests and video evidence linked the crimes.

-No suspected motive for the attacks was given, but McFadden said the killer appeared to be "on a mission."
+"Based on tips coming into the department and Stockton Crime Stoppers, we were able to zero in on a possible suspect," McFadden said.
+"Our surveillance team followed this person while he was driving.
+We watched his patterns and determined early this morning, he was on a mission to kill."

+McFadden added that Brownlee was detained after engaging in what appeared to be threatening behavior, including going to parks and dark places, stopping and looking around before driving on.

+Investigators were trying to identify a motive for the attacks.
 Police said some victims were homeless, but not all.
 None were beaten or robbed, and the woman who survived said her attacker didn't say anything.

-The FBI and various police agencies, including in Chicago, helped in the investigation, McFadden said.
+The police chief thanked various local, state and federal agencies that took part in the investigation, including the FBI, U.S. Marshals and U.S. Drug Enforcement Administration.

+Local investigators had also worked with police in Chicago to determine whether the killings might be linked to two 2018 murders in that city's Rogers Park neighborhood.
+Authorities said videos of suspects showed a man in black with a distinctive walk.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.